How Can Franchisees Protect Their Business 2020

 Have an Exit Strategy

 A franchisee might want to sell the business if they lose money for several years.
 However, many franchise contracts don’t allow selling.
 Suing the parent company for the right to close the business can leave a franchisee liable for several years’ worth of future royalties.
 Find a Texas lawyer who may negotiate on early-out rights.
+Before you need the services of one of our Bankruptcy Attorney in Austin, TX.

 Defend Your Territory